itworsley/Talley/README.md

 Currently, Talley is still in development.

 One of the main features if Talley that I have been trying to implement is automated notifications for when your device's warranty is about to expire.
-This is currently not included in this version.
+This is currently not working as expected, but located in the `frequent_notifications` branch.